 - Immune reconstitution inflammatory syndrome (IRIS)

 Some of the drug’s serious side effects, such as lactic acidosis and acute kidney failure, can be life-threatening.
 If you are suffering from any side effects while on a once-daily regimen of Truvada, you should consult with your doctor as soon as possible.
 Your doctor may be able to recommend a safer HIV prophylaxis medication.

 Drug manufacturers must make sure they minimize any risks for consumers taking their drugs.
 This includes listing major side effects on any labeling, as well as other specific safety requirements.
 Gilead Sciences, Inc., the maker of Truvada, has recently come into the spotlight due to lawsuits where plaintiffs allege the company did not warn consumers adequately of potentially serious side effects.
 Plaintiffs further state the company deliberately stopped a safer product from entering the market so that it could continue to profit from the more dangerous drug Truvada.

 If Truvada caused serious liver damage, and individuals suffered injuries and damages as a result, they could have legal recourse against the drug maker and other liable parties.
+According to our Truvada lawsuit attorneys, you should seek legal help and explore your options as soon as you have medical evidence and records linking Truvada to your liver damage and other health issues.
 Potential compensation can include:

 - All medical expenses related to the liver damage

 - Over-the-counter and prescription medication

 Those injured could also receive so-called non-economic damages for any suffering and loss of life quality due to liver damage.
 Non-economic damages can include: